shnarazk/mios/README.md

 ### > Release Note

+##### 1.5.2

+- add options for benchmark, using a timeout thread

 ##### 1.5.1

-* fix a bug in simplifyDB
+- fix a bug in simplifyDB
-* revise VARUPDATEACTIVITY (#52)
+- revise VARUPDATEACTIVITY (#52)
-* revise blockers (#53)
+- revise blockers (#53)
-* refactor mios.cabal
+- refactor mios.cabal

 ##### 1.5.0

-* **implement LBD**
+- **implement LBD**
-* misc micro tuning
+- misc micro tuning
-* add some utilities
+- add some utilities
-* switch to SAT Competition 2017 main track for benchmark
+- switch to SAT Competition 2017 main track for benchmark

 ##### 1.4.1

 A maintenance release:

-* use `ByteArray`; no performance boost.
+- use `ByteArray`; no performance boost.
-* add a copy of a branch: MultiConflict.
+- add a copy of a branch: MultiConflict.

 ##### 1.4.0

-* new classes and methods
+- new classes and methods

 ##### 1.3.0

-* replace LBD heuristics with a simpler metrics, inspired by S. Jabbour et al.: “*Revisiting the Learned Clauses Database Reduction Strategies*,” 2013.
+- replace LBD heuristics with a simpler metrics, inspired by S. Jabbour et al.: “*Revisiting the Learned Clauses Database Reduction Strategies*,” 2013.
-* change the module structure
+- change the module structure

 ##### 1.2.1

-* tiny changes for uploading to [hackage](http://hackage.haskell.org/)
+- tiny changes for uploading to [hackage](http://hackage.haskell.org/)
-* add a CNF handling library under 'SAT.Util'
+- add a CNF handling library under 'SAT.Util'

 Note: Mios requires optimization flag `-O2`; it's crucial.

 ##### 1.2.0

-* use *blocking literals*
+- use *blocking literals*
-* implement *literal block distance (LBD)* (not tested well)
+- implement *literal block distance (LBD)* (not tested well)
-* revise `reduceDB`
+- revise `reduceDB`
-* use phase-saving
+- use phase-saving
-* remove random literal selection
+- remove random literal selection
-* remove 'Criterion' from dependency list
+- remove 'Criterion' from dependency list

 ##### 1.1.2

-* fix a bug in DIMACS CNF parser; only single space between literals was accepted
+- fix a bug in DIMACS CNF parser; only single space between literals was accepted

 This would be the last version based on [MiniSat 1.14](https://github.com/shnarazk/minisat114/).

 ##### 1.1.1

-* tiny changes on the output format
+- tiny changes on the output format
-* tiny changes on random variable decision rate
+- tiny changes on random variable decision rate
-* update REDAME.md with a figure on a benchmark run sequentially; the old ones were multi-threaded and got very inaccurate numbers.
+- update REDAME.md with a figure on a benchmark run sequentially; the old ones were multi-threaded and got very inaccurate numbers.

 ##### 1.1.0

-* Based on [MiniSat 1.14](https://github.com/shnarazk/minisat114/), but lacks the binary clause implementation so far.
+- Based on [MiniSat 1.14](https://github.com/shnarazk/minisat114/), but lacks the binary clause implementation so far.
-* The arguments of `solveSAT`and `validateAssignment` were curried.
+- The arguments of `solveSAT`and `validateAssignment` were curried.
-* `Solver` holds a literal set internally in the case of contradiction.
+- `Solver` holds a literal set internally in the case of contradiction.
-* literals are encoded  to positive integers
+- literals are encoded  to positive integers
-* no more queue; `propQ` was merged to `trail`
+- no more queue; `propQ` was merged to `trail`
-* added a simple pre-processor
+- added a simple pre-processor
-* a new CNF DIMACS parser
+- a new CNF DIMACS parser
-* solutions can be saved to a file with `--output` option
+- solutions can be saved to a file with `--output` option

 ##### 1.0.3

-* uses vector-based containers instead of pointer-based clause containers
+- uses vector-based containers instead of pointer-based clause containers
-* adds self-checking option (`--validate`), which works only on satisfiable problems
+- adds self-checking option (`--validate`), which works only on satisfiable problems
-* `stack install` installs `mios`. `stack install --flag mios:devel` installs `mios-1.0.3` for developers.
+- `stack install` installs `mios`. `stack install --flag mios:devel` installs `mios-1.0.3` for developers.

 This is the last version based on *“An extensible SAT-solver [extended version 1.2].”*

 ##### 1.0.2

-* fixes a bug on CNF reader at 1.0.1
+- fixes a bug on CNF reader at 1.0.1

 ##### 1.0.1 => canceled by a bug on CNF reader

-* CNF reader was changed from a parser based on 'Parsec' to a simple *reader* based on `Data.ByteString.Char8.readInt`
+- CNF reader was changed from a parser based on 'Parsec' to a simple *reader* based on `Data.ByteString.Char8.readInt`
-* uses a true `sortOnActivity` implementation
+- uses a true `sortOnActivity` implementation
-* phase saving
+- phase saving
-* provides assignment validation mode (see below)
+- provides assignment validation mode (see below)

 ```
 $ mios test/data/uf200-012.cnf | mios -: test/data/uf200-012.cnf      # `-:` is the option for validation.